Best Edge Computers: Driving the Future of Distributed Computing

 What exactly is an edge computer?

-An edge computer is a specialized device designed to process data close to the source of data generation.
-It is optimized for low latency and real-time processing in resource-constrained environments.
+An edge computer is a specialized device intended for processing data near its source.
+It is tailored for low latency and real-time processing in environments with limited resources.

 How do edge computers differ from regular PCs or servers?